cmgoold/abayestest/README.md

 The parameters suffixed with `_star` are unconstrained parameters, which ABayes uses for estimation under-the-hood.
-More details about the parameter transformations and likelihood parameterizations are given below, but for the normal distribution, `mu = mu_star` and `sigma_star = log(sigma)`.
+More details about the parameter transformations and likelihood parameterisations are given below, but for the normal distribution, `mu = mu_star` and `sigma_star = log(sigma)`.
 Conditions A and B are always indexed as `0` and `1` in the Python outputs.